 When measured up against other large cities, Tokyo comes up short when it comes to green space.
 The amount of green space per capita in this city is drastically lower than what is suggested by the World Health Organization.
 Japan, on the other hand, is famous for its national public health program called forest bathing—basically just being in the presence of trees—which has been proven to boast health and wellbeing.
 Now, Green City Watch wants to bring high quality urban green space back into Tokyo's dense core for the benefit of all its citizens.

-Green City Watch thinks just assessing the quantity of urban green space in cities is insufficient, so we’re using geospatial big data to inform citymakers on the quality of critical green space.
+Green City Watch believes the sole assessment urban green space quantity is insufficient, so we’re using geospatial big data to also inform citymakers on the quality of these critical public spaces.
+Interested?
 Join us!

-GGCW is founded by earth science nerds who believe big data is the key to greener cities.
+GCW is founded by four earth science nerds who believe big data is the key to greener cities.

 is pursuing her PhD in ecological engineering at University College Dublin and Trinity College Dublin.
 Nadine believes cities need to be rapidly renatured and thinks the novel application of high resolution satellite imagery can get us there.

-is an Earth Sciences master student at the University of Amsterdam.
+is a remote sensing lecturer at the University of Amsterdam.
 He has a broad interest in current and future applications of remote sensing data to tackle global challenges.
-Jim joined GGCW because he loves satellites and big data.
+Jim joined GCW because he loves satellites and big data.

 holds a bachelors in Human Geography and Urban Planning from the University of Amsterdam.
-Currently, she is pursuing a research master in Urban Studies at the same university.
+Currently, she is pursuing a research master in Urban Studies.
 Stella specialises in environmental planning and policy.